 Despite local, state, and federal laws governing workplaces in Chicago, employment-related disputes are commonplace.
 From sexual harassment and discrimination to wage and hour violations and retaliation, it is crucial for employees to understand their rights and for employers to comply with the law.
-That’s where Vaziri Law LLC comes in.
+That’s where Vaziri Law, LLC employment law attorney comes in.

-If you believe your employment rights have been violated, our experienced employment lawyer will provide you with informed representation when you need it most.
-Though pursuing a claim against your employer is challenging, trust our legal team to help protect your interests, your livelihood, and your reputation.
+If you believe your employment rights have been violated, our experienced Chicago employment lawyer will provide you with informed representation when you need it most.
+Though pursuing a claim against your employer is challenging, trust our Cook County employment law lawyer to help protect your interests, your livelihood, and your reputation.

 When you become our client, we will take the time to understand your circumstances and explore the legal options available to you.
 While employment-related disputes in Illinois can often be resolved through arbitration or administrative proceedings, we are fully prepared to litigate in state and federal court.
 Rest assured that we will stand by you every step of the way and always work in your best interests.

 At Vaziri Law LLC, we also work to help business clients resolve employment-related disputes and develop policies and procedures clarifying the employment relationship.
 Above all, we are committed to helping employees and employers establish positive work environments.
-Contact our office today to schedule your initial consultation.
+Contact our Chicago employment law office today to schedule your initial consultation.